pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: Introduction

-In this work we introduce a preconditioned Iterative Soft Thresholding Algorithm (pISTA) for solving the graphical LASSO problem. pISTA is a quasi-Newton algorithm designed to be highly parallel and suitable for using GPU capabilities to its benefit by exploiting the problem structure effectively.
-A traditional second order quadratic approximation includes a complex Hessian term which is computationally expensive to handle.
+In this work we introduce a preconditioned Iterative Soft Thresholding Algorithm (pISTA) for solving the graphical LASSO problem. pISTA is an algorithm designed to be highly parallel and suitable for using GPU capabilities to its benefit by exploiting the problem structure effectively.
+A traditional second-order quadratic approximation includes a complex Hessian term which is computationally expensive to handle.
 Moreover, all the elements of the Hessian term are coupled, making efficient GPU deployment challenging.
-To this end, pISTA uses the inverse of the Hessian as a preconditioner to simplify and approximate the quadratic element, at the cost of a more complex \(\ell_1\) element.
+To this end, pISTA uses the inverse of the Hessian as a preconditioner to simplify and approximate the quadratic element at the cost of a more complex \(\ell_1\) element.
 This is highly beneficial since the Hessian inverse is easily obtained for the GLASSO problem.
 The variables of the resulting preconditioned problem are coupled only by the \(\ell_1\) sub-derivative of each other, which can be guessed with minimal cost using the gradient itself.
-The resulting pISTA algorithm uses only matrix operations, making it easier for exploiting the GPU efficiently.
+The resulting pISTA algorithm uses only matrix operations, making it easier to exploit the GPU efficiently using current and future frameworks.
+On the other hand, we do not exploit the sparsity of the estimated matrix for speedup as GPUs are limited in their ability to parallelize sparse computations efficiently.
+They are also limited in memory.
+Hence we target the estimation of $n\times n$ matrices where $n$ is less than about ten thousand.
+Such problem sizes are relevant for many applications, like stocks, genes, brain regions, road maps, health-related measurements, etc.

 This paper is organized as follows.
 In \cref{sec:related} we refer to related work, and in \cref{sec:background} we formulate the problem.
 The pISTA algorithm is introduced in \cref{sec:pista}, and its convergence is proved in \cref{sec:analysis}.
 Experimental results are presented in \cref{sec:numer}, and conclusions follow in \cref{sec:conclusions}.